 The fintech industry is being pulled in several directions at once.

 Technology cycles accelerate while regulations become more intricate.
-Even experienced engineers find it tough to keep up with AI tools, blockchain architectures, and real-time analytics.
+Even experienced engineers find it tough to keep up with AI tools, blockchain architectures, and real-time analytics, and an increasing quality expectation for user interfaces.

 Banks also face unusual competition.
-You’re not just up against other established financial institutions.
-You’re competing with fintech startups that offer flexible work and quicker decision cycles.
+They are not just up against other established financial institutions.
+They are competing with fintech startups that offer flexible work and quicker decision cycles.
+As the leader of a fintech firm, you need to understand that you are now directly competing with these massive institutions for talent.

 BigTech companies look attractive too, because they hand teams modern tools without legacy constraints.
 This wider battleground has changed what top talent requires from an employer.